What We Recommend Lavu For

 In positive Lavu POS reviews, users mention how easy it is to get started with the system.
 Many also note the low cost and the incredible number of included features.
 Industry experts also find a lot to applaud in this system, though the user review scores are lower than many Lavu competitors.

 As of this writing, Lavu earned the following scores on popular review sites:

 - Finances Online: The expert-based Smartscore rating gives Lavu an 8.9 out of 10, while an aggregate of Lavu user reviews rates the system as 4.3 out of 5 based on 26 reviews.

 A survey of online Lavu reviews performed by Finances Online gives the system a user satisfaction rating of 88%.
-This rating is lower than many comparable POS systems, so it’s clear that not all Lavu users are wowed.
+This is lower than many comparable POS systems, so it’s clear that not all Lavu users are wowed.
 Negative Lavu POS reviews mention long wait times for customer support and glitches with the mobile reporting app.
-Some users who have signed onto hardware leases also wish they had explored Lavu more deeply before committing to a three-year contract.
+And, some users who signed hardware leases wish they had explored Lavu more deeply before committing to a three-year contract.

 Users Don’t Like:

 Lavu POS offers a ton of restaurant supporting features at a reasonable price.
-It is mobile-optimized and operates on iPads, iPhones, and iPod touch devices.
-You can download the POS software directly to iOS devices from App Store.
-This highly customizable system does require regular administrative attention, but if you have the time to spend, Lavu can be an excellent addition to many different types of restaurants.
+It is mobile-optimized and operates on iPads, iPhones, and iPod touches.
+You can download the POS software directly to iOS devices from the App Store.
+This highly customizable system does require regular administrative attention, but if you have the time to spend, then Lavu can be an excellent addition to many different types of restaurants.